Budapest Travel Guide: 26 Things To Do in Budapest

 A sophisticated adults-only hotel set on the waterfront Víziváros neighbourhood along the Danube River, close to Buda Castle a 4-minute walk from the iconic Chain Bridge.
 Make sure to visit their epic rooftop bar, Leo, during your stay.

-Buying the affordable Budapest City Pass is a no-brainer.
+Buying the affordable Budapest Travel Card is a no-brainer.
 Valid for 24/48/72/96/120 hours, these passes will give you a huge range of discounts, free entries to attractions and unlimited free public transport.
 If it’s your first visit to Budapest, you’ll get so much value out of the Budapest Card.

 Entry to the Lukács Thermal Bath is free with this pass as well as free entry to lots of museums & tours + discounts on various restaurants I’ve mentioned in this post.

-The best time to visit Budapest is during Spring (March-June) and Autumn (September-November) with mild weather, long-ish days and not as many crowds.
+The best months to visit Budapest are during Spring (March-June) and Autumn (September-November) with mild weather, long-ish days and not as many crowds.

 SATURDAY